CollinConnors/AIForMe/docs/lectures/01 A Breif History Of AI.md

 ??? homework "HW problems"
     # Lecture 1 Homework Problems

-    ## 1.1 Turing Test (In-Class Activity)
+    ## 1.1: The Turing Test (In-Class Activity)

+    **Background:**
+    In 1950, Alan Turing proposed the Imitation Game—now known as the Turing Test—as a way to evaluate whether a machine could exhibit behavior indistinguishable from that of a human.
+This activity explores whether modern AI systems can pass this test in practice.

     **Instructions:**
-    - Split into groups of 3.
-Each group will have:
+    Split into groups of three and assign the following roles:

-      - **Interrogator** – Creates a list of 5 questions to ask the others.
+    - Interrogator: creates a list of five questions
-      - **Human** – Answers the questions without using AI.
+    - Human: answers the questions without using AI tools
-      - **Chatbot** – Uses an assigned LLM to answer the questions (possible models: ChatGPT, Gemini, Copilot, Perplexity, MetaAI, DeepSeek, Claude).
+    - Chatbot: uses an assigned large language model (e.g., ChatGPT, Gemini, Copilot, Perplexity, MetaAI, DeepSeek, Claude)

-    - The Interrogator will email the other two participants the questions.
-    - Each participant will respond to the questions.
-    - Groups will create **2 slides** showing the questions and both sets of answers.
+    The Interrogator will email the questions to the Human and the Chatbot.
+Each participant will respond independently.
+Groups will create two slides showing the questions and both sets of answers.

-    - Email slides to the instructor by **XXXXX**.
-    - In the next class, we will see if we can identify the human and the AI.
+    Prepare a short report that includes:

+    - The five questions used by the Interrogator
+    - The Human responses
+    - The AI-generated responses
+    - The group’s determination of which participant was the human and which was the AI, with justification
+    - Conclude by discussing if moderen AI can pass the Turing test.
+Do we have a definitive answer to Turings "Can Machines Think?" question?

     ---

-    ## 1.2 The Weakness of the Perceptron and the XOR Problem
+    ## 1.2: The Weakness of the Perceptron and the XOR Problem

     **Background:**
-    - XOR (exclusive OR) takes two binary inputs (0 or 1) and outputs `1` if the inputs are different, and `0` if they are the same.
-    - Input–output pairs:
-      - (0, 0) → 0
-      - (0, 1) → 1
-      - (1, 0) → 1
-      - (1, 1) → 0
+    The perceptron is an early model of an artificial neuron that can only represent linearly separable functions.
+The XOR problem is a classic example that demonstrates a fundamental limitation of single-layer perceptrons.

     **Instructions:**
-    1. Draw the points:
-      - On a piece of paper, make an X–Y coordinate grid.
-      - Plot the four points:
+    XOR takes two binary inputs and outputs `1` if the inputs are different and `0` if they are the same.
+The input–output pairs are:
-        - (0,0) and (1,1) are class 0.
+    - (0,0) → 0
+    - (0,1) → 1
-        - (0,1) and (1,0) are class 1.
+    - (1,0) → 1
-    2. Attempt to separate:
+    - (1,1) → 0

+    Prepare a short report that addresses the following:

+    - A diagram showing the four XOR input points on a two-dimensional coordinate plane
-      - Try to draw a single straight line separating class 0 from class 1.
+    - An attempt to separate the two classes using a single straight line
-    3. Answer:
-      - Is it possible?
-Explain why or why not a single linear decision boundary can solve XOR.
+    - An explanation of whether such a separation is possible
+    - A brief discussion of what this limitation implies about single-layer perceptrons

     ---

-    ## 1.3 ELIZA vs Copilot
+    ## 1.3: ELIZA vs. Modern Chatbots

+    **Background:**
+    ELIZA, developed in the 1960s, was one of the first programs to simulate conversation using simple pattern matching.
+Comparing ELIZA to modern AI systems highlights key advances in natural language processing.

     **Instructions:**
-    1. **Interact with ELIZA:**
-      - Use an online ELIZA chatbot.
-      - Chat for 5–10 minutes with a mix of factual, emotional, and random questions.
-    2. **Compare with a Modern Chatbot:**
-      - Use Copilot, Gemini, ChatGPT, or similar.
-      - Compare responses in:
-        - Understanding
-        - Relevance
-        - Ability to handle complex/open-ended questions
-    3. **Reflect:**
+    Interact with an online ELIZA chatbot using a variety of factual, emotional, and open-ended prompts.
+Then interact with a modern chatbot such as Copilot, Gemini, or ChatGPT using similar prompts.

+    Prepare a short report that addresses the following:

-      - Write 5–7 sentences comparing ELIZA to the modern chatbot.
+    - Examples of prompts used with both ELIZA and the modern chatbot
-      - Consider:
+    - Observations about differences in understanding and relevance
-        - What ELIZA did well despite its simplicity
+    - Strengths and limitations of ELIZA despite its simplicity
-        - Its biggest limitations
-        - How modern AI shows advancements
+    - Ways in which modern AI systems demonstrate advancement

     ---

-    ## 1.4 AI Rivals
+    ## 1.4: AI Rivalries

     **Background:**
-    - AI history is full of rivalries that shaped the field.
-Examples:
-      - Babbage vs. Clement
-      - Turing vs. Lovelace
-      - Rosenblatt vs. Minsky
-      - Kasparov vs. Deep Blue
-      - Hinton vs. Habassis
+    Intellectual rivalries and disagreements have played a significant role in shaping the history of artificial intelligence.
+These debates often influenced research priorities and theoretical approaches.

     **Instructions:**
-    1. Choose one rivalry or get approval for another.
+    Choose one historical AI rivalry discussed in lecture.

-    2. Research both sides:
+    Prepare a short report that addresses the following:

-      - Summarize each perspective in 3–4 sentences.
+    - A summary of each side’s perspective
-      - Explain what they believed about AI and why they disagreed.
-    3. Analyze the debate:
-      - Write 5–7 sentences on:
+    - The core points of disagreement between the rivals
-        - Whose argument you find most convincing
+    - Which argument you find more convincing and why
-        - How the outcome influenced AI
+    - How the rivalry influenced the development of AI
-        - Lessons for AI research today
+    - Lessons this debate offers for AI research today

     ---

-    ## 1.5 The Future of AI
+    ## 1.5: Optimism, Pessimism, and the Future of AI

     **Background:**
-    - **P(doom)** = "Probability of Doom": an estimate of catastrophic AI risk.
-    - Opinions vary from highly optimistic to very concerned.
+    Prominent figures in artificial intelligence hold sharply different views about AI’s future.
+Demis Hassabis has expressed an optimistic perspective, emphasizing AI’s potential to accelerate scientific discovery and benefit humanity.
+In contrast, Geoffrey Hinton has raised serious concerns about loss of control, misuse, and catastrophic risks associated with advanced AI systems.
+These perspectives frame an ongoing debate about whether AI will ultimately be beneficial or dangerous.

     **Instructions:**
-    1. Reflect on AI’s future:
-      - Write 5–7 sentences about AI’s impact on work, education, art, science, and daily life.
-      - State whether AI will mostly help, harm, or both — and why.
-    2. Think about P(doom):
-      - Define P(doom) in your own words.
-      - Write 3–4 sentences on whether it’s high, low, or in between.
-      - Identify factors that could raise or lower it.
-    3. *(Optional)*: If you were designing AI systems, how would you reduce P(doom)?
+    Prepare a short report that addresses the following:

+    - A summary of Demis Hassabis’s optimistic view of the future of AI
+    - A summary of Geoffrey Hinton’s pessimistic view of the future of AI
+    - Your assessment of which direction you believe AI development is currently heading and why
+    - Actions governments could take to encourage beneficial AI outcomes
+    - Actions model developers and AI companies could take to reduce risk and promote safety
+    - Actions researchers could take to advance responsible AI development
+    - Actions users could take to use AI systems responsibly
+    - Actions or failures by any of these groups that could increase the likelihood of catastrophic outcomes, including P(doom)

     ---

-    ## 1.6 Can AI Think?
+    ## 1.6: Can AI Think?

     **Background:**
-    - In 1950, Alan Turing asked, “Can machines think?” — a debate still alive today.
+    Alan Turing’s question “Can machines think?” remains central to debates in artificial intelligence, philosophy, and cognitive science.

     **Instructions:**
-    1. Define “thinking”:
+    Prepare a short report that addresses the following:

-      - In 2–3 sentences, explain what thinking means to you.
+    - Your definition of what it means to “think”
-    2. Turing’s Perspective:
-      - Summarize the Imitation Game in 3–4 sentences.
+    - A summary of Turing’s Imitation Game
-      - Say whether you agree with Turing’s approach and why.
+    - Whether you agree with Turing’s approach and why
-    3. Modern AI Reflection:
-      - Compare a chatbot you’ve used to Turing’s vision.
-Does it “think” by your definition?
+    - A comparison between a modern chatbot you have used and Turing’s vision
-    4. Your Opinion:
-      - Write 5–7 sentences answering: Can machines think?
-Use examples to support.
+    - Your conclusion on whether machines can think, supported by examples

     ---

-    ## 1.7 How Games Changed AI
+    ## 1.7: How Games Changed AI

     **Background:**
-    - Games have been used to test AI: Checkers, Chess, Backgammon, Jeopardy!, Go, etc.
+    Games have historically served as important benchmarks for AI progress because they provide controlled environments with clear goals and measurable outcomes.

     **Instructions:**
-    1. Pick a game:
-      - Choose from the lecture list or another approved example.
+    Choose a game discussed in lecture or another approved example.

-    2. Explain the choice:
+    Prepare a short report that addresses the following:

-      - In 3–4 sentences, say why it was chosen to test AI.
+    - Why the game was chosen as a test of AI capability
-    3. What did AI learn?:
-      - In 3–4 sentences, describe the strategies or insights discovered.
+    - What strategies or insights the AI system developed
-      - Did it surprise experts?
-    4. Modern perspective:
-      - Suggest a modern game to train AI.
-      - Explain in 2–3 sentences why it’s a good challenge.
+    - Whether the AI’s performance surprised experts
+    - A modern game you would propose for AI research and why it presents a meaningful challenge

 ??? references "References"